INTEGRATIVE KUNDALINI YOGA

 Your balance goes down under stress, up when relaxed.
 Your muscle-tone decreases in relaxation and increase in fight-or-flight.
 Your Gastrointestinal Tract (GI) function increases in the rest/digest phase, decreases under stress.
 Your respiratory rate goes up under stress, comes down under relaxation.
 Your heart-rate the same thing, elevates under stress, decreases in relaxation.
 Your quality-of-sleep goes down under stress, goes up in rest and relaxed mode, and cognition is negatively affected under sustained stress and increases in relaxation.

 The practice of Integrated Kundalini Yoga increases the oxygenation of our cells allowing our mitochondria to maintain optimal performance.

-Tiny double membrane cell structure responsible for the conversion of nutrients into the energy-rich compound adenosine triphosphate (ATP), which acts as a cellular fuel.
+Tiny double-membrane cell structure responsible for the conversion of nutrients into the energy-rich compound adenosine triphosphate (ATP), which acts as cellular fuel.
 For this function they perform, called respiration, it is said that mitochondria are the motor of the cell.

 - A greater zest for life

 - Brings balance to the mind, the body and the soul